 However, there are situations where an employee could sue an employer over a workplace injury not covered under workers’ compensation.
 Those situations include third party negligence, toxic substance, defective products or intentional accidents caused by the employer.

-Employees might sue if they’re injured on the job and the employer does not have a workers’ compensation plan or the plan inadequately covers the financial burden.
+Employees can sue their employer if they were injured on the job and the employer does not have a workers’ compensation plan or the plan inadequately covers the financial burden.

 Starting a Lawsuit Against Your Employer

-If you believe you have a case against your employer, there are a few crucial steps you should take to ensure the process goes smoothly.
+If you believe you have a case against your employer, take the following crucial steps to ensure the process goes smoothly.

-If you’ve been discriminated against, harassed, wrongfully terminated or injured on the job, reach out to an attorney to see if you have a case.
+Reach out to an attorney if you’ve been discriminated against, harassed, wrongfully terminated or injured on the job.
 Qualified attorneys will help you determine the strength of your case before you tell anyone you’re suing your employer.

 Talking with an attorney first, especially through a free consultation, allows you to understand whether a lawsuit would be justified.
 If a lawyer lets you know early on that you don’t have a case, you don’t need to waste time and energy collecting evidence or trying to negotiate with your employer.